 3 Austin Real Estate Trends and How They Might Impact Your Home Search

 Can you feel the heat in Austin?
 No, we're not talking about the stifling temperatures throughout the summer months.
 We're talking about the record-setting housing market that continues to show gains in just about every section of the city.
-Home buyers are facing competition at every corner, and sellers are enjoying significant returns as they look to upgrade to more luxurious properties in and around Austin.
-This hot market doesn't show any signs of slowing down, but there are several trends identified by the Community Impact Newspaper taking shape that may impact your home search in the city.
+Homebuyers are facing competition at every corner, and sellers are enjoying significant returns as they look to upgrade to more luxurious properties in and around Austin.
+This hot market doesn't show any signs of slowing down, but there are several trends taking shape that may impact your home search in the city.

-1. In the last 5 years, new home construction in the city has more than tripled.
+1. In the last five years, new home construction in the city has more than tripled.

-The Austin Board of REALTORS® reported that construction is projected be started on 4,119 houses from in 2020, which is great news for potential home buyers, who are faced with a competitive market.
-Having the option to build or purchase a new construction home allows buyers to avoid the bidding wars that are taking place over existing homes and also gives them an opportunity to create the house that they want.
+The Austin Board of REALTORS® reported that construction started on 4,119 houses in 2020, which is excellent news for potential homebuyers facing a competitive market.
+Having the option to build or purchase a new construction home allows buyers to avoid the bidding wars over existing homes and will enable them to create the house they want.
 City officials are encouraging this new construction as well.
-Outside of the city, areas like the Leander real estate market are growing quickly as well – buyers looking to take advantage of this construction may find more affordable housing.
+Outside of the city, areas like the Leander real estate market are also growing – buyers looking to take advantage of this construction may find more affordable housing.

 2. Median home prices in Austin are increasing significantly slower than in past years.

-However, Metro Study places 2019's second quarter estimates at a much slower increase currently, suggesting home median prices only increased 1.6% to 320,000.
-By the end of the 2019, Austin's home prices were still rather affordable, and as new businesses come, the buyer and renter market will become more competitive.
+However, Metro Study places 2019's second-quarter estimates at a much slower increase currently, suggesting home median prices only increased 1.6% to 320,000.
+By the end of 2019, Austin's home prices were still rather affordable, and as new businesses come, the buyer and renter market will become more competitive.

 3. Zip code matters, and 78704 is leading the pack

-Home buyers who may be looking for a property that will greatly appreciate, or who know that they want to move again in the next several years, may want to zero in on this desirable zip code.
-Prices are high, but values are expected to continue to rise.
+Homebuyers looking for a property that will significantly appreciate or know that they want to move again in the next several years may want to zero in on this desirable zip code.
+Prices are high, but values continue to rise.
 It's a great place to invest in real estate, but it also boasts a high quality of life for those who reside there.